ToshioCP/Gtk4-tutorial/gfm/sec31.md

 One for error and the other for the sum.
 The first argument of `gtk_cclosure_expression_new` is `G_TYPE_POINTER`.
 There is a sample program `exp_closure_with_error_report` in `src/expression` directory.
-- 19: gtk\_init initializes GTK.
+- 19: The function `gtk_init`` initializes GTK.
 It is necessary for GtkLabel.
 - 20: A GtkLabel instance is created with "123+456".
 - 21: The instance has floating reference.
 It is changed to an ordinary reference count.
-- 22-23: Create a closure expression.
+- 22-23: Creates a closure expression.
 Its return value type is `G_TYPE_INT` and no parameters or 'this' object.
 - 24: Evaluates the expression with the label as a 'this' object.
-- 25: If the evaluation successes, show the sum of "123+456".
-It's 579.
+- 25: If the evaluation successes, the sum of "123+456", which is 579, is shown.
-- 27: If it fails, show an error message.
+- 27: If it fails, an error message appears.
 - 28-30: Releases the expression and the label.
 Unsets the value.

 Closure expression is flexible than other type of expression because you can specify your own callback function.